sled-rs/sled-rs.github.io/performance.md

     * timing or throughput info
     * resource usage: instructions, memory use, last-level cache misses, etc...
     * actual code changes
-  * before making something faster, duplicate the operation you want to chop out, see if it makes measurements different
+  * before making something faster, duplicate the operation you want to optimize, see if it makes measurements different
+  * know what your system limits are, be aware of what the code is doing, and make sure you trade-off away from scarce resources where possible

 https://randomascii.wordpress.com/2018/02/04/what-we-talk-about-when-we-talk-about-performance/
   * "90% faster" and "90% speed-up" etc... can easily be misinterpreted